toby1984/mcs_upload/README.md

 ## What's this ?

-Recently I got my hands on a quite ancient microcontroller kit (http://www.amazon.de/Lernpaket-Roboter-selbst-bauen-Roboter-Programmierung/dp/3645650261/ref=sr_1_2/275-2526774-4865333?ie=UTF8&qid=1451581669&sr=8-2&keywords=franzis+lernpaket+roboter+selbst+bauen) sold by Franzis Verlag.
+Recently I got my hands on a quite ancient microcontroller kit sold by Franzis Verlag (http://www.amazon.de/Lernpaket-Roboter-selbst-bauen-Roboter-Programmierung/dp/3645650261/ref=sr_1_2/275-2526774-4865333?ie=UTF8&qid=1451581669&sr=8-2&keywords=franzis+lernpaket+roboter+selbst+bauen).

 Since the kit only came with tools for programming in Basic on Windows (Bascom-AVR) but I wanted to do C programming on linux, I spend some time figuring out how the Basic compiler uploads programs to the controller.